Darshan-Paradox/TheParadoxPost/client/src/blogs/physics/FourierTransformVectorSpace.svelte.md

 Taylor coefficients are : <Eq eq={exp_coeff}/>, hence we require an infinite dimensional polynomial space to represent this.

-Since it isn't possible to represent an infinite dimensional space, let us consider an approximation of sine, upto three "non-zero" coefficient terms, i.e. <Eq eq="a_0, a_1, a_2"/>.
+Let us consider an approximation of exponential, upto three "non-zero" coefficient terms, i.e. <Eq eq="a_0, a_1, a_2"/>.
 With only these three terms, we can represent sine as a single point in 3D space, where <Eq eq="x = x^0, y = x^1, z = x^2"/>.

 <Eq eq={exp_apprx} block/>